 While dough rises, make mashed potatoes.
-Peel and roughly dice 1 potato and cover with salted water in a medium saucepan.
+Peel and roughly dice one potato and cover with salted water in a medium saucepan.
 Cook until tender, about 15 minutes.
-Drain and press potato through ricer, returning to now-empty pot.
-Add two tablespoons extra-virgin olive oil, season with salt and pepper, and fold with a wooden spoon until incorporated.
+Drain and pass potato through ricer, returning to now-empty pot.
+Add 2 tablespoons (30ml) olive oil, season with salt and pepper, and fold with a wooden spoon until incorporated.
 Set mashed potatoes aside.

-Meanwhile, slice remaining two potatoes into 1/8th inch thick slices, using a mandoline-style cutter if necessary.
+Meanwhile, using a mandoline, slice remaining two potatoes into 1/8th-inch thick slices.
 Transfer slices to a large bowl filled with water.
 When all potatoes are sliced, drain and rinse, then carefully dry slices in a salad spinner or with paper towels.
-Return to bowl, add onions, remaining 2 tablespoons olive oil olive oil, and rosemary, and season with salt and pepper.
+Return to bowl, add onions, 2 tablespoons (30ml) olive oil, and rosemary, and season with salt and pepper.
 Toss to coat and set aside.

 After dough has risen for two hours, dough should be mostly filling in the pan up to the edges.
 Use your fingertips to press it around until it fills in every corner, popping any large bubbles that appear.
 Lift up one edge of the dough to let any air bubbles underneath escape and repeat, moving around the dough until there are no air bubbles left underneath and the dough is evenly spread around the pan.

 Layer potatoes slices on top of pizzas, letting some onion pieces cling to them and shingling them to make a pretty pattern.
-Add any remaining onion slices, rosemary, and oil to top of pizzas.
+Add any remaining onion slices, rosemary, and drizzle remaining 2 tablespoons oil (30ml) on top of pizzas.
 Use a small spoon to add mashed potatoes to top of pizzas in 1-inch dollops.

-Bake until potatoes are browned around the edges, mashed potatoes are crisp and browned, and bottom of pizzas is a crisp golden brown, about 15 minutes.
+Bake until potatoes are browned around the edges, mashed potatoes are crisp and browned, and bottom of pizzas is a crisp golden brown, 15 to 20 minutes.
 Remove from oven and serve immediately.